Update to the Monthly Bioinformatics Call for Services:

-NIH has announced a new biosketch format for application due dates on/after January 25, 2015 (NOT-OD-15-024).
-The SF424 (R&R) forms page now includes both the old and new biosketch.
-In addition to the standard biosketch format, NIH also has a Fellowship-specific format that must be used for individual predoctoral and postdoctoral fellowships, dissertation research grants (R36), and Research Supplements to Promote Diversity in Health-Related Research (Admin Supplement).
-After January 25, 2015 the old formats and samples will be removed.
-Until then, choose the format appropriate for your due date.
-Although we will be flexible in accepting either format before January 25, the new format is required on/after January 25 .
+NIH has announced a new biosketch format for application due dates on/after May 25, 2015 (NOT-OD-15-032).
+The SF424 (R&R) forms page now includes directions and forms for both the standard and fellowship- specific biosketch, that must be used for individual predoctoral and postdoctoral fellowships, dissertation research grants (R36), and Research Supplements to Promote Diversity in Health-Related Research (Admin Supplement).
 For more information visit the Biosketch FAQ page.

 The NIH now requires an eRA Commons ID for all individuals in postdoctoral, graduate and undergraduate student roles who participate in NIH-funded projects for at least one person month (160 hours) or more.
 This information will be collected by INBRE for the NIH annual Research Performance Program Report (RPPR) that Alaska INBRE submits each year.
 Graduate students and post-docs will be required to complete their eRA Commons Profile, which includes certain demographic questions related to their date of birth, gender, race, ethnicity, disabilities, US citizenship status, and country of citizenship.
 And, where applicable, they will need to indicate their highest educational degree and the institution where it was earned.
 RPPRs lacking this data will receive an error and the RPPR will not be accepted by the NIH.